shanimal08/tari-dot-com/_lessons/06_tari_comms_i.md

 The `TcpTransport` listens on and establishes connections over TCP.
 Under the hood, it uses `tokio`'s asynchonous [`TcpStream`](https://docs.rs/tokio/0.1.12/tokio/net/struct.TcpStream.html).

 It supports speaking the TCP protocol at IPv4 and IPv6 endpoints.
-In multi-address format this is written as for e.g.`/ip4/1.2.3.4/tcp/18141` or `/ip6/::1/tcp/8080`.
+In multi-address format, examples are `/ip4/1.2.3.4/tcp/18141` or `/ip6/::1/tcp/8080`.

 - `SocksTransport`